mesonbuild/meson/docs/markdown/Reference-manual.md

   Names are interpreted as paths relative to the `subdir_name` location.
 - `install_dir`: the location to place the installed subdirectory.
 - `strip_directory`: install directory contents. `strip_directory=false` by default.
+  If `strip_directory=false` only last component of source path is used.
   Since 0.45.0

 For a given directory `foo`: